Maine Online Sports Betting — Legal Status and Available Sportsbooks

 (Shutterstock)

-Legal sports betting is coming to Maine!
+Legal sports betting is now in Maine!
 Sports betting became legal on May 2, 2022, thanks to Governor Janet Mills signing Bill LD 585 into law.
-This development paves the way for the state’s citizens to finally be able to place a legal sports wager.
+This development paved the way for the state’s citizens to finally be able to place a legal sports wager.

 Maine joins other Northeast states New Hampshire, Rhode Island, Connecticut, New York and even their neighbors in Canada as jurisdictions that have adopted legal sports betting.
-Maine’s other nearby neighbor, Massachusetts, will also have legal sports betting in early 2023.
+Maine’s other nearby neighbor, Massachusetts, also has legal sports betting.

 In an unusual twist, only the four federally recognized Indian Tribes – the Penobscot, Passamaquoddy, Micmac, and Maliseet, will be authorized to offer online sports betting in Maine.
 The tribes will be able to pursue partnerships with sportsbook operators hoping to enter Maine’s new sports betting scene.